-- All new students (undergraduate and graduate), are required to complete an online training module, AlcoholEdu, within their first semester.
-This was done in summer 2018 and summer 2019, but we removed this requirement in summer 2020 to refocus our education efforts, given the low risk of alcohol use among our students. - 2.
-Residence Hall Programming with educational content related to AOD issues. - 3.
-Ongoing enforcement of the Alcohol and Drug Policy. - 4.
-Dissemination of the College's Alcohol and Drug policies via residence hall orientations, student handbook, academic orientations, and email notification from the Office of Student Affairs. - 5.
+- 1. Residence Hall Programming with educational content related to AOD issues. - 2.
+Ongoing enforcement of the Alcohol and Drug Policy. - 3.
+Dissemination of the College's Alcohol and Drug policies via residence hall orientations, student handbook, academic orientations, and email notification from the Office of Student Affairs. - 4.
 Mandatory sexual assault online training that introduces the role of alcohol and other drugs in sexual assault.